Rajendhiran/LoginFlowForServer/README.md

 ## Login Types
 The current suggested **Login Process** types now are:

-* Login through `email` and `password`: user needs to sign in with his/her email and password.
+* Login through **email** and **password**: user needs to sign in with his/her email and password.
 It means user needs to register and verify their email before they can successfully login.
-* Login through `facebook`: user can login through Facebook in which the `server` redirects user to Facebook Login page with permission request.
+* Login through **Facebook**: user can login through Facebook in which the `server` redirects user to Facebook Login page with permission request.
 Once permissions are granted, user will be redirected back to web as *logged in* user of the application.

 These two login types are the basic building block to be used across the applications for consistency and convenience.
 It helps our sale teams to consistently provide options for clients and helps our engineering teams to quickly set up authentication system in a single standard workflow for 2359 Media.